Digital Twins as Funhouse Mirrors: Five Key Distortions: Comparison Across Implementation Methods

 \subsection{Alternative base LLMs}

-We test GPT-5, Deepseek (deepseek-r1-0528), Gemini (gemini-2.5-flash), and a fine-tuned GPT-4.1 as alternative base models.
+We test GPT-5, Deepseek (deepseek-r1-0528), Gemini (gemini-2.5-flash, gemini-3-pro), and a fine-tuned GPT-4.1 as alternative base models.
 Full persona prompts were used by all benchmarks.
 The temperature for GPT-4.1 and its fine-tuned variants was set to the default value of 0.7.
-For DeepSeek (deepseek-r1-0528) and Gemini (gemini-2.5-flash), we used a temperature of 0, as we observed that this setting improves correlation with the full persona.
-The temperature for GPT-5 was fixed at 1 due to the API restriction.
+For the other models we selected the temperature that was expected to yield the best performance.
+We used a temperature of 0 for DeepSeek (deepseek-r1) and Gemini-2.5 (gemini-2.5-flash) because we found this helped GPT4.1.
+We used the default temperature of 1 for Gemini-3-pro, as Google recommends not changing the temperature of this model for better performance.
+We set the temperature for GPT-5 at 1 due to the API restriction.
 All other API parameters for these benchmarks were kept at their default values.

 The fine-tuned model was fine-tuned using the Twin-2K-500 dataset.
 Our approach consisted in using a conservative fine-tuning model that would (i) not use any information from our sub-studies and (ii) rely on treating all components of the twins as a unitary construct.
 That is, if a twin demonstrates consistency in reporting demographic characteristics, it should also display coherence when answering questions in other domains (e.g., attitudes, preferences, or behaviors).
 As such, for each participant, we created a training example consisting of: